 The Tower of London is over 1,000 years old, steeped in the nation’s history and the scene of some of the bloodiest events during the Tudor period.
 It is the execution site of two of Henry VIII’s wives, Anne Boleyn and Catherine Howard.

-We leave London to visit Henry’s premier fortress, Dover Castle in Kent situated high on the cliffs.
+We leave London to visit Henry’s premier fortress, Dover Castle in Kent situated high on the cliffs and the defensive Cinque port, Deal Castle.

 Here Henry left England for his glorious trip to France and the Field of Cloth of Gold, and later watched as construction of his coastal defences went apace following Henry’s excommunication.
 The magnificent Keep has been set out for the times of Henry II with state rooms, bedchamber, guest rooms and halls together with kitchen, bakery and brewery in the basement.
 With smoke from real log fires, you are easily transported back to the 1180's and the court of Henry II.